TEMPLATES

 3. Add three line items, not thirty

 Lump labour into one line.
 Lump materials into one line.
-Add a contingency line if the job has unknowns.
-Big itemised quotes scare customers into ‘I'll think about it.’
+Add a contingency line when the job has unknowns.
+Big itemised quotes push customers into ‘I’ll think about it.’

 4. Include a clear acceptance method